- Around NYC

 Arms & Abs: An upbeat strength class where we target our core and upper body.

 Hip-Hop: This class teaches a dance routine that integrates various Hip-Hop and street styles to dancers of all levels and experiences.
+The Hip Hop Classes use creative moves to learn new choreography .
+The classes will also use dance as a way to exercise.

 The Personal Training program offers you to have one-on-one sessions with a qualified personal trainer.
 The team of personal trainers will design a customized fitness program, and provide the motivation needed to accomplish your fitness goals.